KauzClay/docs-tap/config-server/configure-workloads.hbs.md

    To see logs: "tanzu apps workload tail cook-workload --timestamp --since 1h"
    ```

-   Where `https://cook-workload.cook.tap` is the accessible ingress route to the greeter application
+   Where `https://cook-workload.cook.tap` is the accessible ingress route to the cook application

 4. Visit [ROUTE]/restaurant, where [ROUTE] is the ingress route you just retrieved.
 The “special” of the day will be taken from the configuration repository and the value of cook.special.

 ## <a id="exec-jar-file-app"></a> (Optional) Use Config Server with an executable JAR file application

-In the greeting application example, `BP_GRADLE_BUILD_ARGUMENTS` is set to include the `bootJar`
+In the cook application example, `BP_GRADLE_BUILD_ARGUMENTS` is set to include the `bootJar`
 task in addition to the default Gradle build arguments.
 This setting is necessary for this example
 base because the `build.gradle` file contains a `jar` section, and the Spring Boot buildpack will
 not inject the `spring-cloud-bindings` library into the application if it is an executable JAR file.